 Finding out whether a claim could work out in your favour

 If you can’t get to a landline to call the above number, don’t worry.
-Use your mobile to ring us on 0333 500 0993 instead if you want to get in touch now.
 You could also try the online test to get some immediate answers and then follow up with us later.
 We’ll be waiting to see how we can help, and there could be a compensation claim to begin.